 A district manager audit essentially amounts to “quality assurance”.
 Using retail audit software, the district manager follows a process that is regular and actionable.
 The visit is meant to be educational and preventive in nature, a process that ensures the organization’s operations are conducive to efficiency, safety, profitability and customer satisfaction.

 Unlike mystery shopping, district manager visits can prevent problems before they happen.
-The district manager isn’t strictly inspecting the outcome, she is checking that the process itself is conducive to a successful outcome.
+The district manager isn’t strictly inspecting the outcome, they are checking that the process itself is conducive to a successful outcome.

 A positive customer experience does not happen in vacuum, it happens when all parts of the operations machine are functioning individually and together well.
 Your district managers are your strategy and performance enablers on the ground.